Let's talk docks: what's number one?

 So, you're building a new dock.
 But which kind is best?
 What's going to require the least amount of maintenance, protect the shoreline, get quick approval and still allow you to live that decadent #docklife you deserve this summer?

-Ah, the floating dock!
-How do we love thee?
-Let us count the ways: for one thing, there's no such thing as ice damage to floating docks, since they're removed from the water for the winter.
-Win!
+Why is the floating dock number one?
+For one thing, there's no such thing as ice damage to floating docks, since they're removed from the water for the winter.

 For another, they're much kinder to the gorgeous, natural shoreline that likely attracted you to your property in the first place.
-Floating docks don't even touch the bed of the lake or river, and they don't disrupt natural currents, fish or plant communities.
-Another win!
+Floating docks don't touch the bed of the lake or river, and they don't disrupt natural currents, fish or plant communities.

-They also require less maintenance and usually live a long life.
+They also require less maintenance and usually live a longer life than other styles.
 And because of their gentler footprint, they tend to get faster approval from the RVCA, Ontario Ministry of Natural Resources and Forestry (OMNRF) and/or Parks Canada (depending where you're located).
-So much winning!

 But why do we care so much about one little dock on a remote Rideau Valley lake?
-For one thing, it's not about just one dock – it's the culmination of every dock and structure built all along the waterway that together can have a massive impact on the shoreline's ability to deal with wake and erosion, and on the health of fish and other species.
+Partly because it's not about just one dock – it's the culmination of every dock and structure built all along the waterway that together can have a massive impact on erosion, natural currents and fish and wildlife health.

 Bottom line?
 Good dock planning is a good use of resources: it saves time, money and the environment.